LEARNAcademy/cloud9-config/README.md

 1) Choose 'Ubuntu' environment when setting up a new Cloud 9 Instance
 2) From the command line, run:
   ```\curl -sSL https://raw.githubusercontent.com/LEARNAcademy/cloud9-config/master/setup.sh | sudo bash -s```
+3) Set the username in config/database.yml to: ubuntu

 ### Details